McIlroy and Hovland share Open lead at St Andrews

 McIlroy visited the sand for the first time this week, with an errant tee shot.
 He backed off his ball a couple of times before settling and striking the perfect blow, his ball landing a dozen feet short of the pin and rolling in.
 The cheers that greeted it startled world number one Scottie Scheffler who was about to tee off on the adjacent par-three 11th.

+"The eagle was a bonus but I was pretty proud that I kept my composure over the next few holes, not to drop a shot or get ahead of myself and I played well down the stretch," McIlroy told BBC Radio 5 Live.

-Hovland smiled, as Hovland does.
+As the eagle dropped, Hovland smiled, as Hovland does.
 The world number nine composed himself and got down in two from the front of the green for a birdie.
 The pair locked on 15 under.

 They would stay that way for three holes, breaking the tension with a laugh and a joke while waiting on the 12th tee.
 McIlroy said at the start of the week "boring golf" was needed to win a major.
 Par.
 Par.
 Par.